- Historical Background of National Human Rights Institutions

 The accreditation process is reviewed every five years.
 In this sense, Institutions are required to resubmit the required documents to the SCA every five years and to comply with the Paris Principles and SCA’s recommendations.

-In order to initiate the accreditation process of GANHRI, an application must be made with a declaration of intention for accreditation to the SCA Secretariat within GANHRI.
-In this context, the relevant declaration of intention for accreditation was submitted to the SCA Secretariat by our Institution as an official letter on 28 July 2021.
+In order to initiate the accreditation process at GANHRI, it is necessary to apply with a statement of intent to the Accreditation Subcommittee (SCA) Secretariat within GANHRI.
+In this context, the relevant declaration of intent was submitted to the SCA Secretariat by our Agency in an official letter on 28 July 2021.
 In addition, other supporting documents such as the Institution Law, Regulations, the document declaring compliance with the Paris Principles, the Annual Report and the Strategic Plan were submitted to the SCA Secretariat in Geneva on 1 June 2022.